timoniq/kungfu/docs/result.md

 In order to keep our control flow in a good form, we are offered to use Result monad - which is an entity that can obtain 2 states: a value - when the function proceeded successfully, or an error of a specific type - in case a function encountered a problem.

-Therefore, two classes in `fntypes` exist to represent these states:
+Therefore, two classes in `kungfu` exist to represent these states:

-1. `fntypes.Ok` - representing a successful case
+1. `kungfu.Ok` - representing a successful case

-2. `fntypes.Error` - representing an error
+2. `kungfu.Error` - representing an error

 An ambiguative state of those two states is called `Result`.